elixir-lang/elixir/CONTRIBUTING.md

    rebasing on master and resolving any conflicts.

    **IMPORTANT**: _Never ever_ merge upstream `master` into your branches.
-You should always `git rebase` on `master` to make your changes up to date when necessary.
+You should always `git rebase` on `master` to bring your changes up to date when necessary.

    ```bash